timetraveller-123/tp/docs/team/linwanleii.md

 title: Lin Wan Lei's Project Portfolio Page
 ---

-### Project: PharmHub Level 3
+### Project: PharmHub

-PharmHub - Level 3 is a desktop pharmHub application used for teaching Software Engineering principles.
+PharmHub - PharmHub is an order and patient tracking application for small remote pharmacist to implement an all-in-one application to improve precision and efficiency.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.